-A20.
+A29.
 Examples of other external factors affecting the entity that the auditor may consider include the general economic conditions, interest rates and availability of financing, and inflation or currency revaluation.

-Nature of the Entity (Ref: Para.11(b))
+Nature of the Entity (Ref: Para.
+11(b))

-- A21.
-An understanding of the nature of an entity enables the auditor to understand such matters as: - Whether the entity has a complex structure, for example with subsidiaries or other components in multiple locations.
+- A30.
+An understanding of the nature of an entity enables the auditor to understand such matters as: - Whether the entity has a complex structure, for example, with subsidiaries or other components in multiple locations.
 Complex structures often introduce issues that may give rise to risks of material misstatement.
 Such issues may include whether goodwill, joint ventures, investments, or special-purpose entities are accounted for appropriately. - The ownership, and relations between owners and other people or entities.
 This understanding assists in determining whether related party transactions have been identified and accounted for appropriately.
-ISA 550, "Related Parties," establishes requirements and provides guidance on the auditor's considerations relevant to related parties. - A22.
-Examples of matters that the auditor may consider when obtaining an understanding of the nature of the entity include: - Business operations such as: - Nature of revenue sources, products or services, and markets, including involvement in electronic commerce such as Internet sales and marketing activities. - Conduct of operations (for example, stages and methods of production, or activities exposed to environmental risks). - Alliances, joint ventures, and outsourcing activities. - Geographic dispersion and industry segmentation. - Location of production facilities, warehouses, and offices, and location and quantities of inventories. - Key customers and important suppliers of goods and services, employment arrangements (including the existence of union contracts, pension and other post employment benefits, stock option or incentive bonus arrangements, and government regulation related to employment matters). - Research and development activities and expenditures. - Transactions with related parties. - Investments and investment activities such as: - Planned or recently executed acquisitions or divestitures. - Investments and dispositions of securities and loans.
+ISA 55011 establishes requirements and provides guidance on the auditor's considerations relevant to related parties. - A31.
+Examples of matters that the auditor may consider when obtaining an understanding of the nature of the entity include: - Business operations such as: - Nature of revenue sources, products or services, and markets, including involvement in electronic commerce such as Internet sales and marketing activities.